 After building my first combustion cannon I wanted to try a cannon that was slightly different.
-The pneumatic cannon works on the principal of using compressed air in a sealed chamber to be suddenly released to propel a potato rather than using the combustion of a propellant.
-This cannon was again build using basic heavy duty plumbing materials and operated up to a pressure of 100psi.
-The following content is from the original project page.
+The pneumatic cannon works on the principal of using compressed air in a sealed pressure chamber to be suddenly released via a valve to propel a potato projectile rather than using the pressure generated from the combustion of a propellant.
+This cannon was built using heavy duty plumbing materials and operated up to a pressure of about 100psi.
+Be sure to always used suitably pressure rated fittings and materials!

-All piping/plumbing components are made from pressure rated ABS – 120psi.
+All piping/plumbing components are made from pressure rated ABS (Class C – 9bar/130.5psi).

-- 50mm x 50mm sheet of 5mm squared wire mesh
+- 50mm x 50mm sheet of 5mm square steel wire mesh

 Construction of the cannon

-I then made the valve fixings.
-Using a 50mm Ø, 60mm long pipe and the ball valve fittings, as shown in the first picture, I solvent welded the pipe into the tundish and screwed the parts together attaching the ball valve (making sure that the ball valve was in the correct position for firing) using pluming wrench to make sure they were tight.
-I did this for other tundish to complete the valve section.
+I then assembled the ball valve fittings.
+Using a 22mm Ø 80mm long pipe I assembled the tundish seal and threaded cap, and the ball valve threaded nut and compression olive as shown in the photo below.
+To ensure the tundish fitting would not blow out I permanently solvent welded the 22mm Ø pipe into the tundish fitting.
+I screwed the ball valve parts together making sure that the ball valve was oriented in the correct position for firing and made sure the threaded fittings were all tight and secure.
+I repeated this for the other tundish to complete the valve section.

-To stop potatoes from getting stuck in the tundish/reducer section, I used some wire mesh and a ring cut from an ABS pipe.
-I solvent welded the mesh to the inner face of the reducer and then welded the ring inside to hold the mesh securely in place.
-See photos.
-The barrel can now be solvent welded into the tundish.
+The barrel section consisted of a 40mm Ø x 1200mm long pipe and a 50mm Ø to 40mm Ø reducer that were solvent welded together.
+To stop potato projectiles from getting stuck in the tundish/reducer section if inserted too far into the barrel, I used some wire mesh and a ring cut from an ABS pipe to make a screen stop.
+I solvent welded the mesh to the inner face of the reducer and then solvent welded the ring inside to hold the mesh securely in place.
+The barrel was then solvent welded to the tundish adapter using a 50mm Ø double socket.

-Here is the cannon completed – I do like the double-backed design of this cannon!
+Here is the completed cannon, I really like the look of the U-shaped duel pipe design!